Wojo-mike43/Multi-Dimensional_LogWalk/README.md

   A portfolio of stocks is pre-loaded into the script using a Python list.
 This portfolio consists of 24 stocks that used to be held in the student-run growth portfolio I managed from 2022 - 2023. `yfinance` is utilized to collect historical data on the stocks over the past three years.

 - **Lognormal Random Walk:**
 Using `numpy` and `pandas`, the lognormal returns for each stock are calculated, along with each stock’s historical volatility and drift coefficient (average daily growth).
 Next, a covariance matrix is constructed for the portfolio.
-This covariance matrix, combined with each stock's volatility and drift coefficient, is used to generate a series of random lognormal returns using `numpy`’s `np.random.multivariate_normal`.
+This covariance matrix, combined with each stock's volatility and drift coefficient, is used to generate a series of random lognormal returns using `numpy’s` `np.random.multivariate_normal`.
 This function produces random returns based on the statistical properties of the assets, simulating their paths over time.

 - **Portfolio Statistics:**
   Basic portfolio statistics such as portfolio growth, annual mean volatility, and annual mean return are calculated.